-When a recall happens, the manufacturer can immediately contact any consumer who has already registered the product.
-This is why it’s important to register products as soon as possible after purchasing them.
-If a product hasn’t been registered, the consumer is still eligible for repair through the recall, but has to take extra steps.
+When a recall happens, the manufacturer can immediately contact any consumer who has already registered the product, which is why it’s important to register products as soon as possible after purchasing them.
+If a product hasn’t been registered, the consumer is still eligible for repair through the recall, but they have to take extra steps.

 You should always immediately take whatever steps are required when a recall notice is issued, especially when it involves safety.

 Many product recalls are the result of manufacturing defects or design problems that are only discovered after the fact.
 In some cases, recalls are issued when a problem that was already known to a manufacturer is revealed to the general public.